sparkfun/flux-sdk/README.md

-# SparkFun Flux Framework
+# SparkFun flux-sdk

-Framework to simplify the development of embedded applications
+SDK and Framework to simplify the development of embedded applications

 ## Status -  In Development

-## Using Flux Framework
+## Using Flux SDK

-SparkFun Flux is a development framework/SDK intended for use as a component within other Firmware applications.
+The flux-sdk is a development framework/SDK intended for use as a component within other Firmware applications.
 As such, it's incorporated into other projects as an Arduino library.

 To build firmware using Flux, see [Building with Flux](docs/build_with_flux.md)